ThrimannaA/FDM_Project/README.md

-# AutoMobile -Loan prediction System
+# Developed a user-friendly AutoMobile -Loan prediction System that utilizes ML algorithms to assess loan applications by predicting the risk of default, incorporating data preprocessing, feature selection, and classification techniques.
+This allows loan approvers to enter borrower information and receive an automated prediction on whether the loan should be approved or rejected.